Wright4TheJob/TestDataAnalysis/README.md

  40.8369, 0.00000, 40.837, 0.01435,  0.00, 0.00000, 0.00000, -40.836891,
 ```
 Header lines are ignored and delimiter type is easily modified for tab-separated or other file types.

+# Prerequisites
+The python packages have been kept minimal: csv, os, and sys.
+Future versions may have matplotlib functionality.